movementlabsxyz/MIP/MIP/mip-84/README.md

 ## Abstract

-The lock/mint-type bridge has the following core actors and components: a user who initiates a transfer, a bridge operator, bridge contracts that facilitate the transfer, and a relayer that submits the completion of the transfer to the bridge contracts.
+The lock/mint-type bridge has the following core actors and components: a user who initiates a transfer, a bridge operator, bridge contracts that facilitate the transfer, and a Relayer that submits the completion of the transfer to the bridge contracts.

-The trust assumptions on the relayer component have significant implications for the security of the bridge and they can introduce the need for additional components.
+The trust assumptions on the Relayer component have significant implications for the security of the bridge and they can introduce the need for additional components.

 ---
 ![alt text](image.png)

-**Figure 1**: The Relayer is in charge of _relaying_ bridge transactions.
+**Figure 1**: _The Relayer is in charge of _relaying_ bridge transactions.
 If a user initiates a bridge transfer request on the L2 with a transaction $T(s,r,a)$ with a sender $s$, recipient $r$, for an amount $a$, we expect the Relayer to relay the request to the L1 with a matching transaction $T'(s,r,a)$.
 However, a compromised or buggy Relayer may tamper with the bridge transfer data and relay $s', r', a'$ where $s', r', a'$ may differ from $s, r,a$.
+A fraudulent or buggy Relayer may also create a transaction $T'(s'',r'',a'')$, without a corresponding transaction $T(s'',r'',a'')$._

 ---

 In a scenario based approach we clarify minimally required components and why they are needed.
-We distinguish between a trusted, partially trusted, and untrusted relayer (with proofs).
+We distinguish between a trusted, partially trusted, and untrusted Relayer (with proofs).

 ## Motivation